miroslavpejic85/mirotalk-docs/docs/index.md

 After setting up your MiroTalk instances, update the `src` attribute with your custom domain or subdomain.

-#### 4. Customize the iframe `src`
+### Step 4: Customize the iframe `src`

-Use query parameters to customize the URL — see the "join-room" guide for each variant:
+Use query parameters to customize the URL — see the join-room guide for each variant:

 - [MiroTalk SFU direct join](./mirotalk-sfu/join-room.md)
 - [MiroTalk P2P direct join](./mirotalk-p2p/join-room.md)